Iajuddin Ahmed: Chief Advisor, 2006–2007 Caretaker Government

 According to the constitution, the immediate past Chief Justice is appointed as Chief Advisor during a caretaker government.
 After Justice KM Hasan declined the position, reportedly because of ill health, five other men were considered for the position.

 The last option was for the President to take over, as provided for in the constitution.
 Ahmed was sworn in as the Chief Advisor of the Caretaker Government at 8:00 pm (Bangladesh standard time) on 29 October 2006 after the main political parties failed to agree on another candidate.
 The opposition parties resisted his appointment, because he had been elected by the majority-BNP parliament.
 Iajuddin Ahmed as Chief Advisor was to oversee the forthcoming elections, planned for 22 January 2007, while continuing his responsibilities as president.

 Sheikh Hasina of the Awami League and her allies demanded Ahmed's resignation, but he declined.
-At first the Awami League and its allies announced they would boycott the planned election because of BNP influence.
+At first, the Awami League and its allies announced they would boycott the planned election because of BNP influence.

 The President's advisor, Mukhlesur Rahman Chowdhury, met with Sheikh Hasina and Khaleda Zia in an attempt to convince both parties to take part in the election.
-Finally on 23 December they both agreed to participate in the 22 January 2007 polls.
+Finally on 23 December, they both agreed to participate in the 22 January 2007 polls.
 At the last minute, on 3 January, Awami League and its allies withdrew from the election, jeopardising the country's stability.
-The European Union and UN withdrew its election overseers, saying AL's actions made a fair election impossible.
+The European Union and UN withdrew its election overseers.

 Concerned that a one-party election would jeopardise the nation's lucrative participation in United Nations' peacekeeping mission and that the caretaker government would have difficulty resisting takeover by the BNP, the military intervened on 11 January 2007.
 A group including General Moeen U Ahmed, Army Chief, persuaded Iajuddin Ahmed to declare a state of emergency and resign, appointing an Interim Chief Advisor.
 Opponents of the military intervention were concerned about the threat to democracy, but many others were relieved to have professional technocrats leading efforts to stabilise the country and reduce corruption in the government.
 On 12 January, Fakruddin, formerly with the World Bank, was appointed as Chief Advisor.